 I actually do have some very specific emails that I send when a subscriber signs up, leaves the list, and so on.
 I believe these emails work to convert subscribers into customers.
 These are called trigger emails.
 Some sites send a trigger email when someone places an item in a shopping cart and then abandons it as well.

 Unbounce reported that Website getAmplify uses triggered emails for a 152% higher click-through rate and 50% higher open rates.
 This is significant enough that it is worth testing out on your own mailing list subscribers.

 Your subscribers are already interested in what you have to offer and what you have to say.
 Your mailing list is very targeted because it is made up of your target demographic.
 Don’t overlook your subscribers when planning your marketing campaigns.

 In addition, you already have some unique information about these potential customers.
 You may have collected their name, email, location and perhaps birthday or anniversary, for example.
-If you use a mailing list like ChimpMail, you can also see which newsletters they are opening and which links within they are clicking on.
+If you use a mailing list management tool like MailChimp, you can also see which newsletters they are opening and which links within they are clicking on.
+Devesh from WP Kube covers 11 plugins you can use to collect emails on a WordPress site and I think it’s a good read for those who are keen.
 All of this information can be analyzed and used to your advantage for marketing.

 Types of Letters to Send to Mailing List Subscribers

 The samples below should give you an idea of the types of letters you can send to your subscribers to spur them into action and convert them into customers.
 Keep in mind that the mailing list service you use will have specific coding you need to insert to use the subscriber’s name or other specifics.

 Dear [First Name],

 Welcome to XYZ Newsletter.
 Each week, you’ll get [Add specific features of your newsletter here that are free and valuable].